Federal Background Checks: Fast, Compliant Screening

 A federal background check is a type of criminal record screening that searches federal criminal records across the 94 US federal district courts through the Public Access to Court Electronic Records (PACER) database.

 Specific laws and regulations may require a federal background check for employment, depending on the nature of the role or industry.
-Even when not hiring for regulated positions, employers often perform federal background checks as part of a comprehensive criminal background check to review a candidate’s criminal history at the national, state, and county levels.
+Even when employers aren’t hiring for regulated positions, they often perform federal background checks as part of a comprehensive criminal background check to review a candidate’s criminal history at the national, state, and county levels.

 What employers should know